 - Multiple Personalities

 In Amnesias a person cannot recall certain past experiences of one’s life.
-Some Amnesia are based upon brain damage (Organic Amnesia).
+Some Amnesia is based on brain damage (Organic Amnesia).
 But functional amnesia involved no such injury.

-For instance the shock of seeing a fatal accident blots out all traces of the events from one’s memory.
-The forgotten materials remain inaccessible to the patient for a day or week or may persist for a period of years, although they can often be restored after a time or with treatment.
+For instance, the shock of seeing a fatal accident blots out all traces of the events from one’s memory.
+The forgotten materials remain inaccessible to the patient for a day or week or may persist for years, although they can often be restored after a time or with treatment.

 The fugue is quite similar in certain respects to an attack of amnesia.
 The fugue victim forgets his identity and runs away from familiar surroundings “coming to” later in some distant place, dazed, confused, and unable to remember how he got there.

 His memory lapse may continue for several days, weeks, or even months, during which time he will be unable to recall his past.
 When he recovers, he will recall the past, but the period of fugue however may remain a blank.